Core Values and behaviours: (Part 2 is here )

 For example, if one of our core values and behaviours is to stand behind the quality of our services, any service or part of a service not reaching the satisfactory standard must be automatically reviewed.

-About what tyour organisation is all about is about and clarify your identity.
-Having a set of specific values and behaviours that speak to the public is a priority.
+To what your organisation is all about is about and clarify your identity.
+Having a set of specific Values and Behaviours that speak to the public is a priority.
 Sometimes one of these values can become your byline, think of ‘never knowingly undersold’